July 29, 2019

 CMS did not yet propose to mandate implementation of the Consumer Assessment of Healthcare Providers and Systems Outpatient and Ambulatory Surgery Survey (OAS CAHPS) under the ASCQR Program.

 Comments are due September 27, 2019, through www.regulations.gov.

-ASCA will continue to analyze the rule in detail and will soon provide more information to help ASC operators understand the impact of the proposal on their centers.
+ASCA is analyzing the rule in detail and will soon provide more information to help ASC operators understand the impact of the proposal on their centers.